Wood County Museum13660 County Home RD

 Notes for Travelers

-The main building of the Wood County Historical Museum is handicap accessible.
+The main building of the Wood County Museum is handicap accessible.
 The grounds and outbuildings are well worth the short walk and some are only accessible by steps.
 Large groups may want to schedule a guided tour in advance to take full advantage of the museum’s collections.
 Major events at the museum include Living History Days, Demonstration Days which show how daily tasks were performed at the Infirmary, and an annual German-American Day.

 Additional ResourcesChapman, Roger.
 It Started with Doctors on Horseback: A History of Medicine, Marking the 50th Anniversary of Wood County Hospital.
 Bowling Green, OH: Wood County Historical Society, 2001.